-Another important comparison between the graphs HOTnet and SFnet is to investigate the presence of "Achilles' heel" hubs.
-Here, we will consider robustness to router failures, defining this robustness as the remaining performance of the network after routers are removed and after re-routing of traffic.
-That is, addressing the issue of network robustness for the Internet requires at a minimum incorporating a simple abstraction of IP routing that accounts for the feedback mechanism by which the real network "sees damage and works around it."
-Note that the main mechanism by which users improve robustness to network losses is through link redundancy (e.g., multihoming) but this was not an objective of our heuristic HOT design.
-However, we can still illustrate the differences between HOTnet and SFnet in some limited way.
-Figure 3(c) shows the impact of deleting routers in succession, always taking the worst-case that has not yet been deleted.
-The measure of performance after deletion of a vertex is the amount of original traffic that can still be served by the remaining network after re-routing, but with routers that still have to adhere to their original bandwidth constraints.
+Another important comparison between the graphs of HOTnet and SFnet is to investigate the presence of Achilles' heel hubs.
+Here, we will consider robustness to router failures, defining this robustness as the remaining performance of the network after routers are removed and after rerouting of traffic.
+That is, addressing the issue of network robustness for the Internet requires, at a minimum, incorporating a simple abstraction of IP routing that accounts for the feedback mechanism by which the real network "sees" damage and works around it.
+Note that the main mechanism by which users improve robustness to network losses is through link redundancy (e.g., multihoming), but this was not an objective of our heuristic HOT design.
+However, we still can illustrate the differences between HOTnet and SFnet in some limited way.
+Fig. 3c shows the impact of deleting routers in succession, always taking the worst case that has not yet been deleted.
+The measure of performance after deletion of a vertex is the amount of original traffic that still can be served by the remaining network after rerouting but with routers that still have to adhere to their original bandwidth constraints.

-Consistent with SF claims [3], the SFnet network is indeed fragile to the deletion of worst-case vertices (here, worse-case means highest-degree), but resilient to deletions of other vertices.
-In stark contrast, HOTnet is not only robust to worst-case deletions (here, worst-case are low-connectivity core vertices), but also shows high tolerance to deleting other vertices.
-In particular, loss of high-degree edge routers disconnects only low-bandwidth users and has no other effect on overall connectivity.
+Consistent with SF claims (3), the SFnet network is indeed fragile to the deletion of worst-case vertices (here, worse case means highest degree) but resilient to deletions of other vertices.
+In stark contrast, HOTnet is not only robust to worst-case deletions (here, worst cases are low connectivity core vertices) but also shows high tolerance to deleting other vertices.
+In particular, loss of highdegree edge routers disconnects only low-bandwidth users and has no other effect on overall connectivity.
 Because SFnet has such poor nominal performance to start with, its performance is worse intact than HOTnet after the latter has sustained substantial damage.
-Thus the "Achilles' heel" claim for SF networks does not appear to hold simply on the basis of having a scaling degree sequence D, and we will provide one possible explanation for this difference in the next section.
+Thus, the Achilles' heel claim for SF networks does not seem to hold simply on the basis of having a scaling-degree sequence D, and we will provide one possible explanation for this difference in the next section.
 Fortunately, the actual Internet is more like HOTnet than SFnet and also has a great deal of additional robustness.
-Because the real Internet consists of multiple redundant HOTnet-type backbones that are moderately loaded, the ability to re-route traffic ensures that end users typically experience no discernible degradation in performance when core routers fail.
-In particular, the real Internet would never experience the type of separation of the network into disjoint components as claimed by the "Achilles' heel" hub argument unless massive losses occurred.
+Because the real Internet consists of multiple redundant HOTnet-type backbones that are moderately loaded, the ability to reroute traffic ensures that end users typically experience no discernible degradation in performance when core routers fail.
+In particular, the real Internet would never experience the type of separation of the network into disjoint components as claimed by the Achilles' heel hub argument unless massive losses occurred.

-The HOTnet model in Figure 1(d) and the SFnet model in Figure 1(b) are just two points in the space G(D) of simple connected graphs having identical scaling degree D (shown in Figure 1(e)).
+The HOTnet model shown in Fig. 1d and the SFnet model shown in Fig. 1b are just two points in the space G(D) of simple connected graphs having identical scaling-degree D (shown in Fig. 1e).
 The space G(D) is difficult to visualize, mainly because it is very diverse and has a combinatorially large number of elements.
-However, some aspects can be explored by projecting this high-dimensional space onto lower dimensions using macroscopic measures.
-Here, we leverage our previously defined notions of performance P(g) and relative likelihood S(g), and we show the values for our toy networks in Figure 4.
-The ability of the P(g) and S(g) measures to help differentiate among graphs in the space G(D) is further illuminated by considering the two other networks shown in Figure 1.
+However, some aspects can be explored by projecting this high-dimensional space onto lower dimensions by using macroscopic measures.
+Here we leverage our previously defined notions of performance P(g)and relative likelihood S(g), and we show the values for our toy networks in Fig. 4.
+The ability of the P(g) and S(g) measures to help differentiate among graphs in the space G(D) is illuminated further by considering the two other networks shown in Fig. 1.